CompuCell3D/CompuCell3DDevelopersManual/docs/heteropytic_boundary_surface_steppable.rst

     void calculateHeterotypicSurface();
     double getHeterotypicSurface(unsigned int cellType1, unsigned int cellType2);

-The typePairHTSurfaceMap is a dictionary (map) that will store heterotypic boundary surface between different cell types.
-Notice that we will encode pair of cell types as a single unsigned integer (hence a key to the dictionary is unsigned integer).
-To do this we will use convenience function ``unsigned int typePairIndex(unsigned int cellType1, unsigned int cellType2)`` that takes as its arguments two unsigned integers that denote cell type 1 and cell type 2.
-Here is the implementation of this function:
+``typePairHTSurfaceMap`` stores heterotypic boundary measurements.
+The map key is a single ``unsigned int`` that encodes a pair of cell types.
+The helper method ``typePairIndex`` performs that encoding:

 .. code-block:: c++